mindsandthings/Obsidian_Repo/1. Projects/i - x477 indexing course/Module 8/Indexing project 3 notes - Green.md

 What is the page locator format?
 Follow Chicago 17th; use an en dash, not a hyphen, to indicate a page range ==elided or full page range (124-26 or 124-126)?
 Chicago has their own specific preferred elision==

-==Do I need an intro note to say notes are represented with n?
-YES, write one.

 How will display material (tables, illustrations, photographs, maps, figures) be treated?
 N/A